brightbox/bigwig/README.markdown

 When bigwig receives a message where the `:method` parameter == 'logging' it will then invoke `LoggingPlugin#call`, passing it the `:id` and `:data` from the original message as task_id and args respectively.

+If your plugin needs to know where it is on the filesystem (for example, so that it can shell out to run a script) it can access `BigWig::Plugins.root` which returns the folder reference you specified within the configuration file.

 Pings
 -----